rmnavr/fpmx/docs/macros.md

 Macros description:
 - `fm` defines lambda
+- `f>` defines and immediately applicates lambda (see threading macros for more usage examples)
 - `mapm` and `lmapm` are both `map` that require lambda-syntax
 - `filterm` and `lfilterm` are both `filter` that require lambda-syntax